jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "And who are the Founders?"

 "The Prices, Metzerotts, and Rolfs.
 Sure ye've heard the story of how they began 'Prices' amongst &rsquo;em?
-And for old sake's sake, I suppose, and partly because it saves <p class="pagenum">Begin page 175</p> time and labor, they always dine together, and some way it got the name of the Founders table."
+And for old sake's sake, I suppose, and partly because it saves <hr><p class="pagenum">Page 175</p> time and labor, they always dine together, and some way it got the name of the Founders table."

 "Ah! there he is now," continued the Father in a different tone, as at that moment they encountered two others,&mdash;an elderly man and a youth,&mdash;on their way to the same quarter of the room as themselves.
 "There's the Emperor.
 Emperor, let me introduce my friend, Mr. Clare."